2ndSightLab/ai-tracker/awswishlist.md

 🟠 I would prefer no third party domains when I load the AWS console.
 I see Adobe and Demdex.
 Can't you front those with your own doamins so you can see the traffic going to those third party domains?
 Or if you do inspect that traffic can you document and explain what those are used for and why they exist?

 🟠 What is tangerine box?
 Please provide more information about each domain and its purpose and why it is needed.
+Can I turn this off?
+It's another thing that seems to be constantly showing.
+Too much random traffic.

 🟠 When I go to the console in a us region why am I seeing EU regions popping up and Asian regions?
 I shoudl be getting the nearest regional endpoint or at least only US regions???
 Maybe if an out of country region is required for perfromance region you ask the customer if they want to allow that - and in my case I do not.